vmware/vidm-saml-toolkit/Sample_AuthServer/ReadMe.md

 ### Build & Run

-You need Java 1.6+, Maven, and a valid vIDM administrator account to run the sample.

 Be sure you have installed the SamlToolkit by `mvn clean install` on the project base directory.
 Run the following command to start your web application.
 ```